-FIRE = Is the visual effect of the white light being separated into colored light (like a rainbow) as the diamond is like a color prism.
+Fire is the visual effect of the white light being separated into colored light (like a rainbow).

-SCINTILLATION = The difference between light and dark and the sparkle that results as the diamond is turned or the viewer moves.
-Sometimes people will refer to the “flash” they receive when moving a diamond back in forth in light.
+Scintillation is the difference between light and dark, and the sparkle that results as the diamond is turned or the viewer moves.
+Sometimes people will refer to this as the “flash” they receive when moving a diamond back in forth in light.

-SYMMETRY = Does not refer to how “round” a diamond is.
+Symmetry does not refer to how “round” a diamond is.
 Instead it refers to how well the diamond cutter was able to align all the facet junctions on a diamond.
 The degree of inaccuracy is measured and used to calculate the symmetry grade.
 A diamond that is extremely accurately aligned will transmit and use light much more efficiently therefore generate more light to the viewer.
 Symmetry is an extremely important factor when determining the cut grade on a diamond as it shines a light on how well the cutter actually was able to transform the stone.
-As with polish, we are extremely particular and a “Very Good” or “Excellent” grade is the only grades we’ll accept on our round diamonds.
-We will not sell a diamond with anything less than a “Good” rating
+As with polish, we are extremely particular and a “Very Good” or “Excellent” grade is the only grade we’ll accept on our round diamonds.
+We will not sell any diamond with anything less than a “Good” rating.

 After taking in all of these factors, GIA gives the diamond an overall cut grade.
 It should be noted that at this time GIA only gives a cut grade rating to round brilliant cut diamonds.
 They have not released any data at this time concerning princess cuts or the other fancy shapes.